 By 1865, Wootton had settled near Trinidad, Colorado and leased land from Lucien Maxwell, owner of the Maxwell Land Grant, and obtained franchises from the territorial legislatures of Colorado and New Mexico, to build a 27-mile toll road over Raton Pass in New Mexico.

-In 1878, the Atchison, Topeka and Santa Fe Railroad bought the right of way, paying him and his wife a lifetime pass and pension as part of the purchase price.
-The toll road operated until 1879, when at the age of 75, Wootton moved to Trinidad, Colorado where he lived until his death in 1893.
+In 1878, the Atchison, Topeka, and Santa Fe Railroad bought the right of way, paying him and his wife a lifetime pass and pension as part of the purchase price.
+The toll road operated until 1879, when at the age of 75, Wootton moved to Trinidad, Colorado, where he lived until he died in 1893.
 Over the years, he had married four times and sired 20 children.
 He outlived all but one of his wives and 17 of the 20 children.

 After Dick’s death, his wife continued to be paid the pass and the pension, and in 1925, the Santa Fe Railroad doubled the payment.
 In 1930 it increased again to $75.
 After Mrs. Wooton’s death, an invalid daughter, Miss Fidelis, got $25 a month during her lifetime.